Psykotikism/Mutant_Tanks/README.md

 forward void MT_OnMenuItemSelected(int client, const char[] info);

 /**
+ * Called right before a player dies.
+ * Use this forward to do anything before the player dies.
+ *
+ * @param client		Client index of the dying player.
+ **/
+forward void MT_OnPlayerEventKilled(int player);

+/**
+ * Called right before a player is hit by a bile bomb (vomit jar).
+ * Use this forward to do anything before the player is hit.
+ *
+ * @param client		Client index of the hit player.
+ * @param thrower		Client index of the survivor that threw the bile bomb (vomit jar).
+ *
+ * @return			Plugin_Handled to prevent the player from being hit, Plugin_Continue to allow.
+ **/
+forward Action MT_OnPlayerHitByVomitJar(int player, int thrower);

+/**
  * Called before the config file is read.
  * Use this forward to officially register an ability's plugin.
  *